wso2/docs-ei/en/micro-integrator/docs/setup/message_builders_formatters/message-builders-and-formatters.md

 ## Handling messages with no content type

-To ensure that messages with no content type are handled gracefully, add the following to the deployment.toml file:
+To ensure that messages with no content type are handled gracefully, add the following to the deployment.toml file (stored in the `MI_HOME/conf` directory).

 ```toml
 [[custom_message_builders]]